TrinidadMartiG/minimalist-prod/README.md

 The application is built with a responsive design.
 It uses CSS media queries to adapt the layout and font sizes for smaller screens, ensuring a great user experience on all devices.

+## Next Features
+ * create sub-tasks for a principal task
+ * add a register/login feature

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.